Alan Warner (musician): Alan Warner's Foundations

 In 2012, Warner and his Foundations had planned to take a mini tour.
 The exercise proved to be a success that they added more dates which included a date in Borehamwood in February.

 Alan Warner's Foundations performed "Barefooting" which was uploaded to Youtube on 30 September 2013.

 A live version of Warner's composition "You Can't Fool Me" was uploaded to Youtube on 2 October 2013.
 It was performed by Alan Warner's Foundations and featured Hue Montgomery on vocals.

 In May 2014, Warner's Foundations which was made up of himself on guitar and backing vocals, Hue Montgomery on lead vocals, Dave Lennox on keyboards, John Dee on bass and backing vocals, Pete Stroud on drums, Nick Payn on saxophone, and Matt Winch on trumpet were set to undertake the Superstars of Soul Tour which was to continue until August.
 Other artists were Geno Washington and Jaki Graham.

-An article about Warner and his Foundations ensemble appeared in the 8 February 2020 issue of the Ilkley Gazette.
+An article about Warner and his Foundations ensemble appeared in 8 February 2020 issue of the Ilkley Gazette.
 They were booked to appear at the King’s Hall at 7pm Friday, 28 February.
 The line up at the time was Hue Montgomery on lead vocals, Alan Warner on lead guitar and backing vocals, Paul Hirsch on keyboards, Roger Nicholas on bass and backing vocals, Pete Stroud on drums, Nick Payn on saxophone and Backing Vocals), and Matt Winch on Trumpet.

 As of August 2022, Warner was still playing venues with Hue Montgomery as the vocalist for his version of The Foundations.

-Montgomery who has worked outside Alan Warner's Foundations as part of the duo Soul Providers with Chris Robin since 2007 was booked to appear on his own at the Crows Nest pub in Leicester on Saturday 17 December and New Years eve 2022 with Kelly Jenns.
+Montgomery who has worked outside Alan Warner's Foundations as part of the duo Soul Providers with Chris Robin since 2007 performed at the opening of the Dovecote Barn in 2019.
+He was booked to appear on his own at the Crows Nest pub in Leicester on Saturday 17 December and New Years eve 2022 with Kelly Jenns.
+Chris Robin posted on Facebook on 17 August 2026 that he had been informed that his musical duo partner of fifteen years, Hue Montgomery had died that morning.